 Recently I saw a news story which cited an interesting study.
 Researchers found that taking vacations increases life expectancy by 37%.
 While many of you may think that’s a no-brainer, many still struggle to maintain that coveted work-life balance.
 Here in the DC Metro Area is ground zero for type-A go getters.

-These high achievers excel in their professional lives, working 60, 70, and 80 hour work weeks and thrive in the process.
+These high achievers excel in their professional lives, working 60, 70, and 80 hour work weeks, thriving in the process.
 In fact, I know several people that forgo that vacation time each year due to their hectic jobs.
-They trade in time at the beach for a few more hours at at the office, a last-minute lunch meeting with a potential client, or a chance to catch up on paperwork, proposals, or emails.
+They trade in time at the beach for a few more hours at at the office, a last-minute client meeting or to catch up on paperwork, proposals, or emails.

 At times, those particular clients have complained about how busy their lives are.
 Many lament that they can't possibly meet the minimum standard of 30 min of exercise 5 days per week; others state how it would be utterly impossible to give up the alcohol or decadent meals that simply “come with the territory”.
 I’ve heard the same story from family members, friends, and acquaintances that claim they cannot devote any more time to achieving a healthier, more balanced life because they are “just too busy”.